-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$4,888,018. - The change in the District's total net position for the fiscal year ended September 30, 2022 was \$1,538,914, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$620,612 an increase of \$99,589.
-The total fund balance is restricted for debt service, non-spendable for prepaid items and deposits, unassigned deficit fund balance in the capital projects fund and the remainder is available for spending at the District's discretion.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$7,881,995. - The change in the District's total net position in comparison with the prior fiscal year was \$523,436, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$1,206,004, an increase of \$233,796 in comparison with the prior fiscal year.
+The total fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, assigned for capital reserves, and the remainder is unassigned fund balance in the general fund which is available for spending at the District's discretion.